InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Proposed Method

 \textbf{1) Visual and Text Tokenization.} The shared visual encoder $V_{enc}$ maps the input image $\mathcal{I}$ into a sequence of visual tokens \(\mathcal{Z}=\{\mathcal{Z}_{u}, \mathcal{Z}_{g}\}\), while a text tokenizer converts the text prompt \(\mathcal{P}\) into a sequence of text tokens \(\mathcal{T}=\{\mathcal{T}_{u}, \mathcal{T}_{g}\}\).

-\textbf{2) Multimodal Fusion.} The LLM (e.g., Qwen2.5~\cite{DBLP:journals/corr/abs-2412-15115} and Ling-lite~\cite{DBLP:journals/corr/abs-2503-05139}) receives the concatenated text and visual tokens and performs the next-token prediction.
-During training, the model learns to predict either the next text token \(\mathcal{M}_u\) or the next visual token \(\mathcal{M}_g\), thereby unifying image understanding and image generation tasks within a single objective.
+\textbf{2) Multimodal Fusion.} The LLM (e.g., Qwen2.5~\cite{DBLP:journals/corr/abs-2412-15115}, Ling-lite~\cite{DBLP:journals/corr/abs-2503-05139} and LLaMA~\cite{touvron2023llama}) receives the concatenated text and visual tokens and performs the next-token prediction.
+During training, the model learns to predict either the next text token \(\mathcal{M}_u\) or the next visual token \(\mathcal{M}_g\), thereby unifying image understanding and generation tasks within a single objective.

 \textbf{3) De-Tokenization.} The predicted tokens are decoded into the target modality using a text decoder for \(\mathcal{M}_u\) and a visual decoder for \(\mathcal{M}_g\), producing the final outputs \(\mathcal{Y}=\{\mathcal{Y}_{u}, \mathcal{Y}_{g}\}\).